Street Children Back to School

 Focus – Education

-In 2016, AfD introduced the “Street Children Back to School” project to give street children in Kabul the possibility to attend a semi-formal school where they can learn basic literacy and numeracy skills.
-Thanks to its unique structure, the school allows the children to reconcile studies with their work.
+In 2016, AfD introduced the “School for street-working children” project to give marginalized children in Kabul the possibility to attend semi-formal education classes where they can learn basic literacy, numeracy and life skills.